Florida's Johnson gets ceremonial start on senior day vs UK

 AP Sports Writer

-Johnson was on the floor for the first of two opening tips, got the basketball from teammate Colin Castleton and took a few dribbles before handing it to an official.
-He hugged starters on both teams and then did a pushup at midcourt as he kissed the giant Gators logo — all while receiving a standing ovation.

 Kentucky coach John Calipari was among the thousands clapping and even hugged Johnson as he checked out of the game.
-Johnson changed back into street clothes and assumed his usual spot on the bench.
+Johnson changed back into street clothes and assumed his usual spot on the bench as “Coach Key.”

+“I’m all about fashion so I had to throw my clothes back on,” he quipped.

+Calipari offered to let Johnson score the first bucket, but the Gators settled on a brief ball-handling exhibition and a quick exit.

+“I got a little emotional because … his whole life had been to be in this moment and these kind of games and it’s taken from him,” Calipari said.
+“But good for Florida for figuring out a way to really honor him and their fans for what they’ve done.”

 Johnson was one of seven Florida seniors honored about 10 minutes before the game.
-He had his parents and his young daughter on hand for the ceremony.
-He quickly changed from jeans and a T-shirt into his No. 11 uniform and was on the floor for layup lines.
-He had his cellphone tucked into his shorts for the first one, a clear sign of just how long it’s been since he’s taken part in a game.
+He had his parents, grandparents, young daughter and even the Tallahassee doctor who “saved my life” on hand for the ceremony.
+In his No. 11 uniform, Johnson was on the floor for layup lines.
+He forgot his cellphone was tucked into his shorts for the first one, a clear sign of just how long it’s been since he’s taken part in a game.

+“I was trying to get a dunk in before (the trainer) came out,” Johnson said.

-The 22-year-old senior from Norfolk, Virginia, is expected to turn pro and try to get medically cleared to work out for NBA teams before the draft.
+The 22-year-old senior from Norfolk, Virginia, is expected to turn pro and try to get medically cleared to work out for NBA teams or attend the NBA Combine before the draft.
 He also has a $5 million insurance policy that would pay out if he never plays pro ball.

+He reiterated Saturday what those close to him have said for months: “I don’t know what the next (step) is.”

 Johnson’s parents said last year their son’s collapse was not related to a previous positive COVID-19 test, citing a consultation team that included experts from four highly respected schools of medicine.
 The family has not said what doctors believe caused the episode.